Saturday, April 6, 2024

 After this, I saw in the night visions, and behold a fourth beast, dreadful and terrible, and strong exceedingly; and it had great iron teeth: it devoured and brake in pieces, stamping the residue with the feet of it: and it was diverse from all the beast that were before it; and it had ten horns.
 Daniel 7:7

-Daniel continued to watch as a little horn (Daniel 7:8arose up among the ten horns.
-This little horn uprooted three kings, as it grew, removing their power.
-The little horn had the eyes of a man, and a mouth speaking vile blasphemies against the God of heaven.
-The little horn begins his rise to power in the early days of the tribulation period, as the seventh head rises to global dominance.
-As the seventh head rises from the abyss, the great tribulation begins.
-The beast is a kingdom and, the little horn is its king.
+Daniel continued to watch as a little horn rose up among the ten horns; Daniel 7:8a.
+As the power of the little horn increased, he uprooted three kings, removing their power.
+The little horn has the eyes of a man, and a mouth speaking vile blasphemies against the God of heaven.
+The little horn begins his rise to power just prior to the time of tribulation, while the seventh head, the seventh kingdom rises to global dominance.
+The seventh head rises from the abyss as the eighth world kingdom as the great tribulation begins.
+The beast is a kingdom and, the little horn is his eleventh king.

-One very important clue from this, is that the ten kings, and Daniels fourth beast kingdom are already established before the little horn rises.
+One very important clue from this, is that the ten kings, and Daniels fourth beast are already established before the little horn rises up among them.
 The ten horns represent ten individuals in very powerful positions of authority, who conspire for global control.
-These kings do not have a kingdom, which means that the ten horns do not represent individual kingdoms, but are simply kings in positions of great authority.
-These ten horns rule as kings empowering the beast kingdom.
-Rev 17:12b
+These kings do not have a kingdom, which means that the ten horns do not represent individual kingdoms, but are simply ten kings in positions of great authority.
+These ten horns rule as kings empowering the beast kingdom: Rev 17:12b.

 1) Egypt-fallen, 2) Assyria-fallen, 3) Babylon-fallen beast kingdom, 4) Mede-Persia-fallen beast kingdom, 5) Grecian-fallen beast kingdom, 6) Rome-the one that is, 7) beast with ten horns- the one that has not yet come

-And they are seven kings: five are fallen: (Egypt, Assyria, Babylon, Mede-Persia, Grecian), And one is: (Rome), and the other is not yet come: (Daniels fourth beast with the ten horns): and when he comes, he must continue a short space.
+And they are seven kings: five are fallen: Egypt, Assyria, Babylon, Mede-Persia, Greek, and one is: (Rome), and the other is not yet come: Daniels fourth beast with ten horns: and when he comes, he must continue a short space.
 Revelation 17:10

-This positioning of kingdoms is reflected in the number of heads upon the red dragon, and his beastly seed: the beast kingdom of ten horns.
-The beast kingdom is a mirror image of the red dragon.
+This positioning of kingdoms is reflected in the number of heads upon the red dragon, and his earthly kingdom birthed from the abyss: the beast of ten horns.
+The beast kingdom is a mirror image of the red dragon, who also has seven heads and ten horns: Rev 12:3.
+The beast kingdom is a reflection of the red dragon, just as Antiochus Epiphanes was a reflection or prototype of the little horn.

-In the numbering or, order of the kingdoms listed above, Daniel's fourth kingdom of ten horns is represented as the seventh head of the red dragon, the seventh world kingdom.
-(If it becomes the eighth, then there must be a seventh 17:11a) It is the future kingdom of ten horns that the little horn or antichrist rises from.
-It had not yet come in John's timing of events, but it is beginning to form in ours.
-This is the kingdom that rises after Rome.
+In the numbering or, order of the kingdoms listed above, Nebuchadnezzar's fourth kingdom of ten horns is represented as the seventh head of the red dragon, the seventh world kingdom.
+It is the future kingdom of ten horns that the little horn or antichrist rises from.
+The kingdom had not yet come in John's timing of events, but it is beginning to form in ours.
+This is the kingdom that is rising now, methodically conquering and devouring the earth for global control.
+This kingdom will seize world power in the latter days.

 Rise of the beast kingdom:

-The little horn is the king, who will rule the kingdom centralized in the physical location, where three previous kingdoms once ruled.
-In Daniels vision, all four beast (kingdoms) had come up from the same sea.
-This is the sea, where the beast kingdom that John documents in Revelation 13:1,2 rises from.
-This is also the beast, who carries the woman upon his seven heads Rev 17:9.
+The little horn is the king, who will rule the kingdom centralized in the physical location, where three previous kingdoms once ruled; the middle east.
+In Daniels vision, all four beasts rose from the same sea.
+This is the sea, where the beast with seven heads and ten horns in Revelation 13:1,2 rises from in the last days.
+This is the same beast where the woman sits: Rev 17:9, ruling over the kings of the earth: Rev 17:18.
+The woman is carried upon the seven heads of the beast, the seven world kingdoms.

 And I (John) stood upon the sand of the sea, and saw a beast (kingdom) rise up out of the sea having seven heads and ten horns, and upon his horns ten crowns, and upon his heads the name of blasphemy.
 And the beast which I saw was like unto a leopard (Grecian), and his feet were as the feet of a bear (Mede-Persian) and his mouth as the mouth of a lion (Babylon): and the dragon (Satan) gave him his power, and his seat, and great authority

-The beast that John documents in Revelation 13, is comprised of three previous beast kingdoms that had ruled over the geographical location of the Mesopotamia; the middle east.
-It was 'like' the four-headed leopard, (Grecian) and had the feet of the bear (Mede-Persian), with brass nails (Grecian) and the mouth of a lion, (Babylon - the head of the beast).
-These kingdoms, once mortally wounded, and deceased, join together forming the appearance of a mortally wounded seventh head; the fourth kingdom.
+The beast that John documents, is formed from three previous beast kingdoms which ruled the middle east.
+It was 'like' the four-headed leopard, (Grecian) and had the feet of the bear (Mede-Persian), with brass nails (Grecian) and the mouth of a lion, (Babylon - the head of the beast): Daniel 7:7,19.
+These kingdoms are mortally wounded, and deceased, having the appearance of death; a mortally wounded seventh head; the fourth beast of ten horns.

 And I saw one of his heads as it were wounded to death; and his deadly wound was healed and all the world wondered after the beast (kingdom) Revelation 13:3

-The beast is Daniel's fourth kingdom which rules the middle east.
-It will be swift and deadly as the leopard: Grecian, using brute force of a bear: Mede-Persian, devouring all in it's death-vice jaws as a mighty lion: Babylon.
-As power returns to the middle east, the beast will begin to rise.
+The beast is Daniel's fourth kingdom which expands from the middle east to crush and devour.
+It will be swift and deadly as the leopard: Grecian, using the brute force of a bear: Mede-Persian, devouring all in it's death-vice jaws as a mighty lion: Babylon.
 These former geographical areas pinpoint the location of the beast kingdom.
-The kingdom will have ten horns (seats of power, kings) that rise up, exerting authority over the kingdom and, will eventually conquer the entire globe.
-The ten kings rule the beast empire during the tribulation period.
+The kingdom will have ten horns (seats of power, kings) that rise up, exerting authority over the kingdom and, eventually the entire globe.
+The ten kings rule the world during the time of tribulation while the little horn wars with the saints.

-Satan gives his power and throne to the beast kingdom: the horns have received crowns, and it has accumulated the seven heads of the red dragon.
-The little horn spews blasphemy against the most High, and the seven heads are marked with the name of blasphemy.
-The heads or kingdoms, will be full of blasphemous men and women, who mock the God of heaven.
-The kingdoms are united to the little horn and his kingdom by enmity against Israel, the seed of Abraham, who become Christians, and carry the testimony of Christ Jesus: Rev 12.
+Satan gives his power and throne to the beast: the horns have received crowns, and the beast has accumulated the seven heads of the red dragon.
+The little horn spews blasphemy against the most High, and the seven heads wear the name of blasphemy.
+The heads or kingdoms, will be full of blasphemous men and women, who mock the God of heaven, the sacrifice of His son and, the power of the cross.
+The seven kingdoms are united to the little horn by enmity against Israel, the seed of Abraham, and those who carry the testimony of Christ Jesus: Rev 12.

 Before the little horn can rise among the ten horns and, take power over the kingdom, everything he needs for world domination must be prepared, and seized by the ten horns.
-This includes digital ID and tracking, buying and selling; a system, to contain and control, every nation, and individual on the planet.
-He will also need a centralized capital city to showcase his power and authority.
-With the nations subdued under the ten kings or ten horns, the little horn begins to rise.
+With seven nations subdued under the ten kings or ten horns, the little horn begins to rise.

-We are witnessing this now, the creation of digital control, as the destruction of the ancient Roman kingdom continues.
-This is the beginning stage of the rise of the beast.
-The seventh head of the red dragon is forming right before our eyes, as the sixth world kingdom continues to prepare all that the little horn will need, to rule the world.
-These things must be in place prior to the rise of the eleventh king.
-The only thing that is missing is the wounded head or, fourth beast - the combined kingdoms that are mortally wounded and deceased.
-As the tribulation nears, the formation of Daniel's fourth beast kingdom will revitalize, and rise to power, just prior to the appearance of antichrist.
+We are witnessing the beginning of this scenario now, as the conquest of the ancient Roman kingdom (the sixth head) continues.
+The conquest of the territorial lands of Europe is preparing the world for the formation of the seventh kingdom.
+The seventh head of the red dragon will form right before our eyes, as the sixth world power makes the way for the fourth beast to rise.
+As the tribulation nears, Daniel's fourth kingdom will rise to seize world power, just prior to the appearance of antichrist.
 Revelation 17:8,11

-Only a 'beast' kingdom can be mortally wounded or slain, as it is a 'beast' - a living, breathing entity.
-A beast kingdom is different from a non-beast kingdom as it can be supernaturally revitalized and brought back from death.
+Only a 'beast' kingdom can be mortally wounded or slain, as it is a 'beast' - a living, breathing entity: lion, bear, leopard.
+A beast kingdom is different from a non-beast kingdom as it can be revived, and brought back from death.

 Beast in the Aramaic, is חֵיוְתָא which translates to: animal.
 Beast in the Greek is: θηριον -wild animal, genetically non-human, an animal hunted by man.
-The beast is a descriptive marker for a wild, untamed animal, defining the characteristics of three kingdoms that were centralized in the middle east; the lion, the bear, the leopard and the fourth that is yet to come; the beast with ten horns.
+The beast is a wild, untamed animal, defining the characteristics of three kingdoms that were centralized in the middle east; the lion, the bear, the leopard and the fourth that is yet to come; the beast with ten horns.
+This is all symbolic, but can be pieced together just as pieces of a puzzle are fitted to form a picture.
+A beast is a kingdom, and the horns are his kings.

-Once the eleventh king rises, the seventh head, or kingdom, becomes the eighth, or the totality of the beast. (there is no eighth head)
+As the eleventh king rises, the seventh head, or kingdom, rises from the depths of the abyss and becomes the eighth, the totality of the beast. (there is no eighth head which are mountains and kings: R 17:9,10) The eighth is the beast which rises from the sea with all his parts and pieces forming a collective whole.

-Revelation 17:11 And the beast (kingdom) that was, and is not, even he is the eighth, and is of the seven (kingdoms) and goes into perdition
+Revelation 17:11 And the beast (kingdom) that was, and is not, even he is the eighth, and is of the seven (heads, mountains, kings) and goes into perdition

-The heads of the beast represent the heads of the red dragon, kingdoms of the world which showcase the dragon's power and authority.
+The heads of the beast are the heads of the red dragon, kingdoms of the world which showcase the dragon's power and ruling authority.

-These kingdoms belong to the red dragon (Satan), as the heads are mounted as trophies of conquered territory.
-This is similar to how a big game hunters display mounts or trophies upon a wall, or a 5 star General wears medals upon his chest.
-We also saw the positioning of individual kingdoms by the number of heads on Daniel's third beast, the leopard, which symbolized the Grecian empire.
-Instead of the four heads like the leopard, the final beast empire will have the seven heads of the dragon, seven world kingdoms
+These kingdoms belong to the red dragon, mounted like trophies of conquered territory.
+This is similar to how a big game hunter displays his mounts or trophies upon a wall.
+This can be compared to the positioning of four heads upon Daniel's third beast, the leopard, which symbolize the division of the Grecian empire into four dynasties, after the death of Alexander the Great.
+Instead of four heads like the leopard, the fourth beast will have the seven heads of the dragon, seven kingdoms

 Daniel 7:6 After this I beheld, and lo another, like a leopard, which had upon the back of it four wings of a fowl; the beast had also four heads and dominion was given to it.